Everything PR News

 • Article schema on every substantive piece — author, publication date, headline, image, publication

-• FAQPage schema on pieces with question-and-answer structure — AI engines retrieve FAQ content substantially because FAQ structures match how audiences ask questions
+• FAQPage schema on pieces with question-and-answer structure — AI engines retrieve FAQ content because FAQ structures match how audiences ask questions

 • Organization schema on brand and entity pages — clearly identifying the underlying organization for AI engine entity recognition